tireddy2/pqc-for-engineers/draft-ar-pquip-pqc-engineers.md

 Post-quantum cryptography or quantum-safe cryptography refers to cryptographic algorithms that are secure against cryptographic attacks from both a quantum and a classic computers.

 When considering the security risks associated with the ability of a quantum computer to attack classic cryptography it is important to distinguish between the impact on symmetric algorithms and public-key ones.
-Professor Peter Shor and computer scientist Lov Grover developed two algorithms that were about to change the way the world thinks of security under the presence of a quantum computer.
+Professor Peter Shor and computer scientist Lov Grover developed two algorithms that changed the way the world thinks of security under the presence of a quantum computer.

 ## Symmetric cryptography